-Before he was amazing viewers, and presenting Bob Munden’s 300-yard shot with a S&W Snubby, Cisko’s Western fast-draw, and the speed shooting of modern revolver expert, Jerry Miculek, Mike was a working TV journalist in his hometown.
-At KHQA-TV, Mike reported local news stories, sports events, and filled in as a part-time weather man.
+But before he presented the speed shooting of revolver expert, Jerry Miculek, the Master of the Longbow, Byron Ferguson, and Cisko’s Western fast-draw; Mike worked as a television journalist in his hometown.
+At KHQA-TV, he reported local news stories, sports events, and even filled in as a part-time weather man.

 It was a sports story at a national shooting competition in Quincy that would give Mike the opportunity to pursue what he loved most.
-An encounter with Shooting USA’s Jim Scoutten, who was covering the championship for the national gun sports show, became an invitation to join the Shooting USA team of reporters and producers.
-Though you’ll rarely see him shoot on television, Mike still hunts all across North America - and you’ll even find his prize mounts on display in the Shooting USA Gun Room.
+An encounter with Shooting USA’s Jim Scoutten, who also covered the championship for the national gun sports show, became an invitation to join the Shooting USA team of reporters and producers.
+Mike continues in that role, reporting the national championships of a number of shooting disciplines, while adding the assignment of hosting Shooting USA’s Impossible Shots.